genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. BigQuery
     * D. Cloud Storage

 17. The deployment team currently spends a lot of time creating and configuring VMs in Google Cloud Console, and feel they could be more productive and consistent if the same can be automated using Infrastructure as Code.
 You want to help them identify a suitable service.
-What should you recommend?
+What should you recommend?__[REVISAR]__

     * A. Managed Instance Group (MIG).
     * B. Unmanaged Instance Group.
-    * C. Deployment Manager.
+    * C. **Deployment Manager.**
+        ```yaml
+        resources:
+        - name: vm-created-by-deployment-manager
+        type: compute.v1.instance
+        properties:
+            zone: us-central1-a
+            machineType: zones/us-central1-a/machineTypes/n1-standard-1
+            disks:
+            - deviceName: boot
+            type: PERSISTENT
+            boot: true
+            autoDelete: true
+            initializeParams:
+                sourceImage: projects/debian-cloud/global/images/family/debian-9
+            networkInterfaces:
+            - network: global/networks/default
+        ```
-    * D. **Cloud Build.**
+    * D. Cloud Build.

 18. You work for a multinational consumer credit reporting company that collects and aggregates financial information and provides a credit report for over 100 million individuals and businesses.The company wants to trial a new application for a small geography and requires a relational database for storing important user information.
 Your company places a high value on reliability and requires point-in-time recovery while minimizing operational cost.
-What should you do?
+What should you do?__[REVISAR]__

-    * A. Store the data in Cloud SQL for MySQL instance.
-Ensure Binary
+    * A. **Store the data in Cloud SQL for MySQL instance.
+Ensure Binary**
     * B. Logging on the Cloud SQL instance.
     * C. Store the data in a multi-regional Cloud Spanner instance.
-    * D. **Store the data in Highly Available Cloud SQL for MySQL instance.**
+    * D. Store the data in Highly Available Cloud SQL for MySQL instance.
     * E. Store the data in a 2-node Cloud Spanner instance.

 19. Your company owns a mobile game that is popular with users all over the world.
 The mobile game backend uses Cloud Spanner to store user state.
 An overnight job exports user state to a Cloud Storage bucket.
-Your operations team needs access to monitor the spanner instance but not have the permissions to view or edit user data.
-What IAM role should you grant the operations team?
+Your operations team needs __access to monitor__ the spanner instance but __not have the permissions to view or edit user data__.
+What IAM role should you grant the operations team?__[REVISAR]__

     * A. Grant the operations team roles/stackdriver.accounts. viewer IAM role.
     * B. Grant the operations team roles/spanner.database.reader IAM role.
-    * C. Grant the operations team roles/monitoring.viewer IAM role.
+    * C. **Grant the operations team roles/monitoring.viewer IAM role.**
-    * D. **Grant the operations team roles/spanner.database.user IAM role.**
+    * D. Grant the operations team roles/spanner.database.user IAM role.

 2. Your company has an App Engine application that needs to store stateful data in a proper storage service.
 Your data is non-relational data.
 You do not expect the database size to grow beyond 10 GB and you need to have the ability to scale down to zero to avoid unnecessary costs.
 Which storage service should you use?